slysherz/vscode-comment-box/README.md

 ### 0.1.0
 * Warning: if you use a custom style, it's likely that this update changes/breaks the style's behaviour.
 We'll try hard to avoid doing this in the future, it's really annoying to have your thing broken by an update (╯°□°）╯︵ ┻━┻
 * Changed how the inner part of the box is filled:
-    * The behaviour much simpler, we just fill everything with 'fillingToken';
+    * The behaviour is now much simpler, we just fill everything with 'fillingToken';
     * Text to edge space configuration is going away for while, while we try to make it play well with other features;
     * Spaces should be added to the edges, if needed;
     * We might improve this in the future if someone needs to use a style that cannot be implemented like this.